Herpes Zoster (shingles)

 Chinese Herbal Medicine for Shingles

-Herbal medicine also would target the underlying imbalance.
-Often herbs which remove damp heat in the liver and gallbladder are used.
-These types of herbs are known for antiviral and anti-inflammatory properties.
+Herbal medicine also targets the underlying imbalance.
+Herbs that clear damp heat from the liver and gallbladder are often used, chosen for their antiviral and anti-inflammatory properties.

-Long Dan Xie Gan Tang (Gentiana Drain Liver Decoction) is one of the most commonly used formula for shingles.
-This formula is specifically designed to clear damp heat from the liver and gall bladder.
-It contains herbs such as Gentiana (Long Dan Cao), Radix Rehmannia (Sheng Di Huang), Alisma (Ze Xie), and others which work together to cool the liver, eliminate dampness, and alleviate pain and inflammation.
+Long Dan Xie Gan Tang (Gentiana Drain Liver Decoction) is one of the most commonly used formulas for shingles.
+It’s designed to clear damp heat from the liver and gallbladder, containing herbs such as Gentiana (Long Dan Cao), Radix Rehmannia (Sheng Di Huang), Alisma (Ze Xie), and others that work together to cool the liver, eliminate dampness, and reduce pain and inflammation.
+A systematic review of 26 clinical studies and nearly 3,000 participants found that Gentiana-based formulas resolved pain faster than pharmacotherapy alone, and significantly reduced the incidence of postherpetic neuralgia when combined with topical Chinese herbal medicine, effects attributed to the anti-inflammatory action of the formula’s key herbs.²

-Other formulas or individual herbs modifications are often added.
-For example, Pu Ji Xiao Du Yin (Universal Benefit Decoction to Eliminate Toxin) addresses heat toxicity and inflammation and is helpful particularly if the lesions manifests on the head and upper body.
+Other formulas or individual herb modifications are often added.
+For example, Pu Ji Xiao Du Yin (Universal Benefit Decoction to Eliminate Toxin) addresses heat toxicity and inflammation and is particularly helpful when lesions appear on the head and upper body.

-For treating post herpetic neuralgia, key objectives include augmenting Qi, moving Blood, and dispelling the residual pathogenic factors.
-We may include herbs which reduce blood stagnation such as Dang Gui (Angelica Sinensis), Bai Shao (White Peony Root), Chuan Xiong (Ligusticum Wallichii).
-Additionally, Huang Qi (Astragalus Root) which boosts Qi, strengthens the body’s defenses, and reduces inflammation is often added.
-This herb may also help to nourish the healing of the nerves.
+For treating postherpetic neuralgia, key objectives include augmenting Qi, moving Blood, and dispelling residual pathogenic factors.
+This may include herbs that reduce blood stagnation, such as Dang Gui (Angelica Sinensis), Bai Shao (White Peony Root), and Chuan Xiong (Ligusticum Wallichii).
+Huang Qi (Astragalus Root), which boosts Qi and strengthens the body’s defenses, is often added as well; laboratory research on astragaloside IV, one of its active compounds, has shown it can promote the regeneration of injured nerves, supporting its traditional use for nourishing nerve healing in this context.³

 Chinese Medicine Nutritional Therapy